-The statement of net position presents information on all of the Town of Eatonville's assets and liabilities, with the difference between the two being reported as net position.
+The statement of net position presents information on all of the Town assets and deferred outflows, and liabilities and deferred inflows, with the difference between the two being reported as net position.
 Over time, increases or decreases in net position may serve as a useful indicator of whether the financial position of the Town is improving or deteriorating.